 To put 10,000 hours into perspective, that’s the equivalent of 5 years full-time work.
 Do you have that time on top of your day job?
-K. Anders Ericsson (who’s research Malcolm Gladwell’s book was builds on) in fact said you need to focus on Deliberate Practice.
-In his 1993 paper, The Role of Deliberate Practice in the Acquisition of Expert Performance, he found that leaders typically took 10,000 hours of practice to become experts, but the differentiator was the Deliberate Practice, not just the time taken.
+K. Anders Ericsson (who’s research Malcolm Gladwell’s book was built on) in fact said you need to focus on Deliberate Practice.
+In his 1993 paper, The Role of Deliberate Practice in the Acquisition of Expert Performance, he found that leaders typically took 10,000 hours of practice to become experts, but the differentiator was the Deliberate Practice, not just the time that was taken.

-I could have spent 10,000 hours ice-skating and after a while I probably wouldn’t fall over as often – I might even have some control.
+I could have spent 10,000 hours ice-skating and after a while, I probably wouldn’t fall over as often – I might even have some control.
 But I would probably still lack the skills to quickly turn and adapt to play ice-hockey.
 Any bad habits I’d picked up would still be there.